3mpir3Albert/HTB_CozyHosting/README.md

 ## Post-Exploitation phase
 ### Privilege escalation to Josh

-After gaining access to the ofbiz user, it is time to recognise the system.
+After gaining access to the app user, it is time to do a reconnaissance of the system.
 But nothing was found.